Santa Maria Island: Climate

 Santa Maria has a mild Mediterranean climate (Köppen: Csa).
 The island as well as the whole archipelago has an extremely moderate subtropical climate due to its location in the Atlantic Ocean influenced by the Gulf Stream.
 In the summer it is generally dry and warm.
 In winter, temperatures remain very mild, the bulk of the year's precipitation falls in this season, though Santa Maria is much drier than the rest of the islands, having less than half the precipitation of the more westerly Flores Island.
 Temperatures average 18.5 C in the coast and around 14.5 C in the easterly mountains.
 The "sunny island of the Azores", as its nickname suggests, receives on average around 2000-2200 hours of sunshine which is a considerable amount for the relatively dull archipelago it is in, though not a lot when compared to other places at the same latitude (like the Algarve in mainland Portugal).
 The mountain range east of the island and the northeast coast are much more humid, reaching in some locations values as high as 1800 mm of precipitation per year.

 The island received a direct hit from Hurricane Gordon in the early hours of August 20, 2012, with winds of 120 km/h gusting to 170 km/h.
 Gordon was a category 2 hurricane shortly before landfall.
 As a result, extensive preparations were made and there were no deaths and damage was limited to vegetation.
-The same tropical cyclone also passed previously in 2006, crossing the Azores on Sept.
+A tropical cyclone with the same name also passed previously in 2006, crossing the Azores on Sept.
 19-20 as a Category 1 hurricane, producing a wind gust of 82 km/h on Santa Maria island.

 Measurements have been taken at the Santa Maria Airport since 1943/1944, initially managed by British or US air forces serving there.
 Later, another meteorological station was placed in the Recreational Forest Reserve of Fontinhas.

 An alternative source with more recent averages gives different values.